Bioconductor/bioc_git_transition/doc/scenario-5-resolve-conflicts.md

 ## Steps:

-1. You will know you have a merge conflict, when you see something like this:
+1. You will know you have a merge conflict when you see something like this:

     ```
     git merge upstream/master